The Wedding Ringer: Box office

 The Wedding Ringer grossed $64.5 million in North America and $15.3 million in other territories for a worldwide total of $79.8 million against a budget of $23 million.

 The film was released in North American theaters on January 16, 2015.
 It grossed $20.6 million in its opening weekend, finishing second at the box office behind American Sniper.
-For the 4-day MLK Holiday weekend, the film grossed a total of $24.5 million.
+For the 4-day MLK Holiday weekend, the film grossed a total of $24 million.

 Critical response

-The Wedding Ringer received generally negative reviews from critics.
-On Rotten Tomatoes the film holds a rating of 29%, based on 111 reviews, with an average rating of 4.41/10.
+The Wedding Ringer was poorly received by film critics upon its release.
+On Rotten Tomatoes the film holds a rating of 29%, based on 113 reviews, with an average rating of 4.60/10.
 The critical consensus reads, "Kevin Hart and Josh Gad might be two great comedians that go great together, but there's little evidence of it on display in The Wedding Ringer."
 On Metacritic, the film has a score of 35 out of 100, based on 27 critics, indicating "generally unfavorable reviews".
 On CinemaScore audiences gave the film a grade of "A−" on an A+ to F scale.

 IGN gave the film a 6.2/10, stating that "the movie is actually pretty funny."
 ABCNews gave the movie 3.5/5 stars, stating "Hart and Gad make you laugh simply by showing up.
 Add a moderately funny script, and The Wedding Ringer is a winner."

 Richard Roeper gave the film 1.5 out of 4 stars, acknowledging the chemistry between Hart and Gad but criticizing the "cockamamie premise".